ghadaaa7608/sep10-freedom-project/blog/entry02.md

 ### EDP (Engineering Design Process)
 So far, in my Engineering Design Process, I figured out what topic I will be doing for the freedom project, being archaeology, searching up how it connected with SEP related things.
 I have now done tons of google searches about both **_archaeological software/apps, and hardware/gadgets_**, and I also took lots of notes throughout my google searching on the [SEP10 NOTES](https://docs.google.com/document/d/1tBU2sZEM4YFTHtE91UQto2EUElyU7UPzGTHyff7rLcI/edit?tab=t.0) google doc.
 This has helped me find out what kind of stuff I'll be mentioning on my final website for the freedom project through giving me pretty significant details on how archaeology connects with SEP.
 ### Skills
 One of the skills I've now adapted is just cutting straight to the point in my google searched by using specific key-words or phrases, such as "_software, software this year, software IOS this year, hardware, gadgets, devices_".
 The more I specified  with my word choices, the easier I was able to find good apps or websites to get good information to put in my freedom project notes.
+I also know that this will definitely help me when I'm building the final website with showing how archaeology connects with SEP in one way or  another.

+Another skill I've learned is to use the #webdesign server on slack whenever I'm stuck with a homework assignment, or just talk to somebody who's already done with the work/just knows what to do.
+This is because I've learned to do that through doing my CSS challenges or homework assignments that we were given, and I ended up being on the same page as those kids.
+It really did make me feel like everything was going to be okay as long as I had to just send a little message to my classmates giving a little rant about what I was stuck on, and they knew exactly what to respond back with.
+### Summary

 Another one of the skills I've learned to use